cylondata/twister2/docs/deployment/docker/running-jobs.md

 Standalone docker image contains twister2 source code and prebuilt twister2.
 Examples can be easily run using this image.

-we assume that docker is already installed on your machine.
+We assume that docker is already installed on your machine.

 ##  Pulling twister2/standalone Image From twister2 dockerhub

-Our dockerhub page is : [https://hub.docker.com/r/twister2/standalone](https://hub.docker.com/r/twister2/standalone)
+dockerhub page for the image: [https://hub.docker.com/r/twister2/standalone](https://hub.docker.com/r/twister2/standalone)

-To download our docker image:
+To download the docker image:

 ```bash
 docker pull twister2/standalone